Madeline8/geomaniac-memory-game/README.md

 I would like to thank:
 -   My mentor, Gerry McBride for his support.
 -   Tutor support at Code Institute for their help on issues I encountered throughout the project.
--   My friend Antony, for his help with the testing on his devices, and the spelling check across the website.
+-   My friend Antony, for spelling check across the website and mental support.